 There are a ton of toadally awesome reasons to stay at a Walt Disney World Resort hotel.
 You're right there on property, close to the parks and fully immersed in the Disney magic the whole time you are visiting!
 (Plus, enjoy hoppin' hotel deals from Undercover Tourist).
 You know we frogs are all about the pool, a deciding factor for us.
 But another primary consideration is the dining options, especially when characters are involved.

 We love character dining experiences.
-It gives you an opportunity to rest those frog legs and fuel up for even more park time!
+It gives us an opportunity to rest our frog legs and fuel up for even more park time!
 But the best part (aside from the amazing food, of course) is that you get to meet your favorite characters, often in exclusive outfits!
 In our humble frogpinion, these character experiences at the Disney World Resort hotels are every bit as special as those in the theme parks.
+You don't have to stay at the host resort to hop in for a meal.
+Plus, exploring the character dining options at the resort hotels gives you an excuse to discover new resorts.
+Prepare to be wowed by magical touches, mouth-watering food and memorable interactions with your favorite Disney characters.
+Let's dig in!

 The Dish on Character Dining at Disney World Hotels